 - Attract top scholars and thought leaders (or partners)

 - Invest in outreach and service to the world

-- Provide needed resources in the areas of scholarship, spiritual development and evangelism, and practical assistance
+- Provide necessary research, resources, and advocacy in the areas of scholarship, spiritual development and evangelism, and practical assistance

 - Deepen the Wheaton educational experience by providing tangible enhancements beyond the classroom

 - Support our faculty and inspire them to pursue areas of expertise and interest

 The Wheaton College Billy Graham Center is a global hub of inspiration and training for mission and evangelism.
 We exist to help Christians show & share the love of Jesus in our broken and hurting world.